spotts2010/global-stay-2/README.md

     - **Verification**: Custom inclusions or accessibility features added by hosts must be reviewed by an admin.
     - **Approval**: If approved, the custom item is added to the relevant master list (e.g., Inclusions or Accessibility) under an appropriate category for future use by all hosts.
     - **Denial**: If denied, the item is hidden from view, and an automated system notification and email are sent to the host, explaining the reason for the denial (e.g., already exists, inappropriate, etc.).
+- **Amenity, Inclusion, and Accessibility Icons**: Implement a system to allow administrators to assign a specific icon to each amenity, private inclusion, and accessibility feature.
+This will provide a richer, more visual display on the front-end accommodation detail pages.

 ### Resolved Issues